 - Testing and calibrating the Steadicam rig

-Steadicam operators are responsible for monitoring the cameras during filming but the 1st AC is responsible on making sure the camera remains in working order, while also helping the director achieve his or her vision.
+Steadicam operators are responsible for monitoring the cameras during filming, but the 1st AC is responsible for making sure the camera remains in working order while also helping the director achieve his or her vision.
 The job requires strong communication skills and the ability to multitask, as well as the ability to make quick decisions and work in a dynamic environment.
 A comfortable pair of shoes is also a must.

 They answer directly to the director of photography.

-Any person or organisation who rents or owns a drone is a drone operator.
+Any person or organization that rents or owns a drone is a drone operator.
 If you are also the person who actually flies the drones, you can be both a drone operator and a remote pilot.

-A Digital Imaging Technician or DIT is the person on the camera department crew who works with the director of photography to make sure that the camera settings, signal integrity, on-set preliminary color correction and other image manipulation are perfect.
+A Digital Imaging Technician or DIT is the person on the camera department crew who works with the director of photography to ensure that the camera settings, signal integrity, on-set preliminary color correction, and other image manipulation are perfect.

-They often create LUTs with the director of photography so the colorist has a starting point when the project gets to color grading.
-A DIT is the liaison between production and post production teams on feature films, handling data management from set to editorial suite.
+They often create LUTs with the director of photography, so the colorist has a starting point when the project gets to color grading.
+A DIT is a liaison between production and post-production teams on feature films, handling data management from set to editorial suite.

-The still photographer contributes daily to the filming process by creating set stills, while the on set still photographer creates photographs for the promotion of a film.
-All the details of the cast wardrobe, appearance and background are recorded by the photographer with these.
+The still photographer contributes daily to the filming process by creating set stills, while the on-set still photographer creates photographs for the promotion of a film.
+All the details of the cast’s wardrobe, appearance, and background are recorded by the photographer with these.